What is a Collaborative Divorce?

 Working With Us

-While Ramos Law Group does not claim to be experts in the area of collaborative divorce law, we do pride ourselves on exceptional legal advice in other areas of family law, such as high net worth divorce, divorce law for men, uncontested divorce, contested divorce, spousal maintenance, child custody, and child support.
+While Ramos Law Group DOES NOT provide collaborative divorce law services, we do pride ourselves on exceptional legal advice in other areas of family law, such as high net worth divorce, divorce law for men, uncontested divorce, contested divorce, spousal maintenance, child custody, and child support.
 Within Houston, we’ve developed a reputation as a name you can trust.

 We can be reached by phone at 713-597-4699 or by email at email@example.com, and we are open Monday through Friday from 8am to 5pm.